Are You Sick And Tired Of Not Reaching Your Goals?

 Here is an example that can make you understand this principal:

-Goal Setting Tip 1: Well, keep your To Do List short and do not add to much task on it if you really want to reach your goals.
-Work on small chunk of tasks at a time.
+Goal Setting Tip 1: Keep your to-do list short and do not add too many tasks to it if you really want to reach your goals.
+Dive the work into small chunks and work on one at a time.

-In this principle it seems that we give higher value to rewards that we can get ”now” and tendency to discount rewards as they get far away from us in the future.
+In this principle, it seems that we give higher value to rewards that we can get ‘now’ and have a tendency to discount rewards as they get far away from us in the future.

 Here is an example that explains it in a very simplistic way: